-Educational Institution Name Alabama A&M Univer sity
+Educational I nstitution Name: Alabama A&M University

-Print Name: Andrew Hugin ə, Jr.
+Print Name: Andrew Hugine, Jr.

-Signature of Administrator: weing Or.
+Administrator: aufner Deregne

-Date: 06/22/20 0
+10/22/2021

 Financial Aid Policies and Procedures

 Types of Aid

 Alabama A&M University attempts to provide financial support for as many graduate students as possible.
 The University has a complete financial aid program composed of the following forms of aid: